does Lyme disease go away without antibiotics

 No. Antibiotic treatment is necessary to reliably eliminate the infection.

-Does Lyme go away without antibiotics?
+Does Lyme disease go away without antibiotics?

 If my symptoms improved, am I cured?